May 15, 2014

-Tags: Bien L'épicerie, Bio, Canal Bio, Emily Dilling, favorite, France, L'Epicerie du Verre Volé, Le Carillon d'Olivier, Le Retour à la Terre Rive Gauche, Les Nouveaux Robinson, Organic Paris, paris, Terroirs d'Avenir
+Tags: Bien L'épicerie, Bio, Canal Bio, Emily Dilling, France, L'Epicerie du Verre Volé, Le Carillon d'Olivier, Le Retour à la Terre Rive Gauche, Les Nouveaux Robinson, Organic Paris, paris, Terroirs d'Avenir

 Posted in Food, Parisian Living | 2 Comments »